-The Antitrust Division's policy does not favour the use of non-prosecution agreements (NPAs) or deferred prosecution agreements (DPAs) in criminal cartel investigations.
-This is consistent with the Division's general view that the criminal sanction is essential as a deterrent.
+The Antitrust Division's policy traditionally has not favoured the use of non-prosecution agreements (NPAs) or deferred prosecution agreements (DPAs) in criminal cartel investigations.
+This was consistent with the Division's general view that the criminal sanction is essential as a deterrent.
+But the trend has been towards greater acceptance of these remedial tools.